Rebirth-of-the-Night/onslaught/docs/mob/customai.md

 RangeMax      | double  | (min,-) | 4    | maximum range required to counterattack

 !!! note
     The `Chance` parameter will not prevent the task from executing, but it may delay or vary the timing of its execution.
+Think of it as more of a random delay than a chance to occur.
+Each tick after the mob is attacked, the logic rolls against the chance parameter to determine if the counter fires.

 ```js
 {